Joseph rode for hours on a bus to get to camp. It was worth every mile.

 But wild animals don't worry Joseph.
 His biggest burden at home is dealing with his father's incarceration.
 When Dad is away, something is missing.
 Still, Joseph's brown eyes light up when he talks about their father-son bond.
 He makes prison visits at least once a month.

-Last Christmas, his dad signed up Joseph for Angel Tree®, the Prison Fellowship program that delivers gifts to children on their incarcerated parent's behalf.
+Last Christmas, his dad signed up Joseph for Angel Tree® Christmas, the Prison Fellowship program that delivers gifts to children on their incarcerated parent's behalf.
 Joseph's Angel Tree surprise was perfect: a drawing pad, paint, and colored pencils. "[Dad] knew what I wanted," said Joseph.
 "It's always been good that he knows what to get us. … It's great that I know he's still there for me."

 Their other favorite way to connect?
 Writing letters back and forth.
 Joseph loves to journal about his Bible reading and mail notes to his dad.